 Penalties for breaching the GDPR can reach up to €20 million or 4% of annual global turnover, whichever is highest.
-A number of factors affect the size of any GDPR financial penalty.
+We examine each in relation to the now-infamous Facebook data breach.

 1. Gravity, nature & duration of breach